| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 seeking some special treatment.
 The Judge will refuse to discuss your

-case unless all parties and their counsel are present.
+case unless all parties and their counsel are present. b.
+Well-meaning relatives, friends and associates will no

 doubt offer you advice about your case.
 Frequently such advice is not